Vegan Reese’s Peanut Butter Cups

 Then add a peanut butter disc, and push it down so that the chocolate engulfs it.

-Then add another 2 – 3 tsp of the chocolate on top.
+Then add another tablespoon of the chocolate on top.
 Tap it to flatten the chocolate out.

 Then, add that to the fridge for about 15 minutes to set and harden and enjoy!